adolfoeliazat/BotBuilder-Getting-Started/CSharp/basics-Navigation/README.md

 #### App Navigation

-In mobile or web app navigation, the UI canvas includes navigation UI (e.g. navigation header, breadcrumb, links, a back button, buttons, content, etc.) that not only provides navigation to the featuress of the app, but also promotes discoverability and wayfinding of the app.
+In mobile or web app navigation, the UI canvas includes navigation UI (e.g. navigation header, breadcrumb, links, a back button, buttons, content, etc.) that not only provides navigation to the features of the app, but also promotes discoverability and wayfinding of the app.

 The navigation UI in apps provides discoverability of the features and content of the app just by being visible on the UI canvas.
 Users are accustomed to scrolling around and clicking on UI controls and content to access features and content of the app.

 The navigation UI in apps promotes wayfinding for users by communicating where the user can go (e.g. navigation headers or menus, links, buttons, content), where they are (e.g. breadcrumbs, page content), and how they can get back (e.g. back button).
 These wayfinding tools helps users feel comfortable exploring the app.
 Users know where they are in the app, how they got there, and how to get back, so users feel free to explore.

 Bots are just apps.
 But, what is navigation in a bot?
-How do you make the navigation optioins, or capabilities and features, of your bot discoverable?
+How do you make the navigation options, or capabilities and features, of your bot discoverable?
 How to do promote wayfinding in a bot so users feel free to explore the capabilities and features of the bot?

 #### Bot Navigation